scrapy/scrapy/scrapy/trunk/docs/reference/settings.rst

 Scope: ``scrapy.mail``

-Host to use for sending emails from Scrapy.
+Host to use for sending notification emails from Scrapy.

 .. setting:: MEMDEBUG_ENABLED